jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

 end
 ```

-Initialize the problem with desired dimension of the reduced system
+Initialize the problem and set the desired dimension of the reduced system
 ```@example 1
 # dimension of the reduced system
 s = 2